 Hay alone is usually insufficient to supply the energy demands for a horse to maintain his body weight, so you may consider adding extra calories to the diet.
 In the coldest months, many mares are in the second and third trimester of pregnancy, a time when a great deal of foetal development and growth is occurring.
 It is necessary to supply the brood mare with extra nutrients to enable correct foetal growth and development.

 Keep in mind that older horses have additional needs during the winter.
 Older horses with poor dentition will struggle to chew and digest fibre from hay or haylage efficiently so in this case a forage replacer should be used.
 Many horses are also kept in work throughout the winter season and with heavy conditions underfoot they have to work harder, so will need additional concentrates to meet with their nutrient requirements.

-Oils or fat supplemented diets are an excellent way of providing the horse with the additional calories required for improving and maintaining condition, and will also provide over twice the energy as the same amount of cereals.
-Antioxidants such as Vitamin E must be included when adding extra oil to the horses diet with many high fat supplements taking care of the increased requirement by incorporating Vitamin E.
+Oils or fat supplemented diets are an excellent way of providing the horse with the additional calories required for improving and maintaining condition and will also provide over twice the energy as the same volume of cereals.
+Antioxidants such as Vitamin E must be included when adding extra oil to the horse's diet with many high fat supplements taking care of the increased requirement by incorporating Vitamin E.

 Stabling versus Wintering Out